 The reality of being a student, according to students

-What’s it like being a university student in 2019?
-We went straight to the source to find out students’ views on finance, housing and much more
+What’s it like being a university student?
+In 2019, we ran a wide-reaching survey and went straight to the source to find out students’ views on finance, housing and much more.

 Why students chose to go to universityWhen applying to university, improving job prospects was the key motivation for almost half of students surveyed.
 That said, this dropped off for students once they reached their third year of uni.

 Presumably, these were students who weren’t quite sure what they wanted to do career-wise but felt that university would benefit them regardless (once they figured this 'end goal' out).

 A similar percentage of students (45%) told us that they went to university to pursue a specific vocation or career.

 Post-uni ambitions weren't at the forefront for all prospective students, though.
 For instance, four in ten students wanted to learn more about their chosen subject, while just under a third said they wanted to challenge themselves intellectually.

 There was also a sense of university being a natural progression or ‘the done thing’ at that stage, with 30% of respondents saying they felt this.

 Search for a course to see what you'll study, what graduates went on to do and more.

 Degree apprenticeships – are they on students’ radar?Degree apprenticeships combine university learning with practical (paid) employment in an actual company or organisation, resulting in a full degree at the end.